Atomistica/atomistica/README.md

     "Screened empirical bond-order potential for Si-C"
     Phys.
 Rev. B 87, 205410 (2013) - http://dx.doi.org/10.1103/PhysRevB.87.205410
     arXiv:1301.2142 - http://arxiv.org/abs/1301.2142

+*   General EAM potentials tabulated in the DYNAMO 'setfl' format.
+    See http://www.ctcms.nist.gov/~cbecker/ for a database of potential datafiles.

 Atomistica can be used in two distinct manners: